 Students are reviewed for academic dismissal at the end of each academic year.
+Students who are dismissed are no longer eligible to continue at the College and will be denied further registration.
 Students will be subject to dismissal if they fail to make satisfactory progress towards their degrees in any two consecutive semesters and/or if their cumulative GPA falls below the "Dismissal" levels outlined in the "Minimum Grade Point Requirements table which follows.
-Students who are dismissed are no longer eligible to continue at the College and will be denied further registration.

-While academic dismissals do not generally take place between Fall and Spring semesters, two specific groups of students will be subject to dismissal at mid-year: a) students who fail in the Fall to reach good academic standing after an Academic Standards Committee stipulated in the previous spring semester that they would have no further appeal, and b) students who have accumulated 70 credit hours or more and have a cumulative GPA of 1.5 or below (with at least one previous probation or warning), pending further review by the Office of the Dean.
+While academic dismissals do not generally take place between Fall and Spring semesters, two specific groups of students will be subject to dismissal at mid-year: a) students who fail in the Fall to reach good academic standing after an Academic Standards Committee stipulated in the previous spring semester that they would have no further appeal, and b) students who have accumulated 70 credit hours or more and have a cumulative grade point average of 1.5 or below (with at least one previous probation or warning), pending further review by the Office of the Dean.

 Academic Dismissals imposed at the end of the academic year may be appealed.
 Students subject to dismissal in May will be notified by the Dean of the College of the terms and conditions of appeal proceedings.
 Notification is sent by mail to the student's home address on record with the College at the end of the semester in question.
-Each student is responsible for informing the College through the Office of Records and Scheduling of updates and changes to his/her address.
+Each student is responsible for informing the College through the Office of the Registrar and Scheduling of updates and changes to his/her address.